Hey, Hey, Hey. What’s growin’?

 - Power failure (this one is always a killer),

 - System failed while on extended leave (you deserve a vacation once in a while.
 Right?),

 - And the list goes on and on.

 If these problems aren’t address at the beginning, your grow system will soon come to a complete halt, end of story.

 Well, now all complaints stop here.
 You are here to learn and bust any excuses you might have using aeroponics to grow your dear plants.
 However, I’ll need your help to accomplish important and beneficial goals.

 I’ll build the system and post ALL the data and photos in REAL TIME.
 Yes, you heard right, in real time.
 So what I see, you’ll see.
 I want you to tell me what the system needs, how to correct any issues that may arise, but more importantly, how to avoid problems from re-occurring.
 We want prevention, not reaction.

 So my aeroponic system is virtually your indoor grow system.

-Just to put you at ease, aeroponc growing is not something new.
+Just to put you at ease, aeroponic growing is not something new.
 It has been around for thousands of years.
-In fact NASA used aeroponics for their space program and got excellent results.
+In fact, NASA used aeroponics and researched aeroponics for their space program and got excellent results.

 Aeroponics Real Time Data Dashboard